ThamuMnyulwa/bankMarketing/README.md

 # Summary

-This aim of this project is to build a simple credit model using bank data from UCI.
+This aim of this project is to build a simple credit model using bank data from UCI [1].
 The goal is to get to a good model which runs end-to-end and play with some considerations as if we where to put it into production.
 This is a fun exercise and is more about skills development than "real ML" so we do not focus on the modelling but more the thought process behind building it.

 ## Data source